The JS Framework for

 Parameter Type Default Description

-seconds Number 60 Time in seconds that the response remains cached.
+seconds Number 60 Time in seconds that the response remains in cache.

 • Intercepts res.json() to store the response.

-• If the key exists and has not expired, return the cached JSON.
+• If the key exists and hasn't expired, it returns the cached JSON.

 S Swagger Integration

-Automated documentation integration using Swagger (OpenAPI 3).
-Allows you to view and test endpoints directly from your browser.
+Automatic documentation integration using Swagger (OpenAPI 3).
+Allows viewing and testing endpoints directly from the browser.

-First install swagger with npm or cli blue-bird with:
+First install Swagger with npm or blue-bird CLI:

 npm run swagger-install